nicksmith100/ms4-jumpersforgoalposts/README.md

 ## Project Guide

-I used [Code Institute](https://github.com/Code-Institute-Solutions)'s [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) walkthrough as a guide throughout development.
-While it would be impractical to credit every part of Boutique Ado code within the code itself, this document will clearly explain the custom features which have been added over and above the Boutique Ado website.
+I used [Code Institute](https://learn.codeinstitute.net/)'s [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) walkthrough project as a guide throughout development.
+While it would be impractical to credit every part of Boutique Ado code within the code itself, this document will clearly explain the custom features which have been added over and above the Boutique Ado project.

 ## User Stories